 How we operate

-ABRA is governed by a 16-member Steering Committee comprised of representatives of member organizations.
-Policy positions are subject to membership approval.
-The Steering Committee is responsible for interpreting policy and developing implementation plans.
-Staff (Chair/Executive Director and a Communications Coordinator) carry out implementation.
+ABRA is governed by a Board of Directors.
+A Steering Committee is responsible for interpreting policy and developing implementation plans.
+Staff implements policy and program with the assistance of volunteers.

 How we are supported

 ABRA’s activities are supported by grants from philanthropic foundations, donations from ABRA member organizations and contributions from individuals.
-ABRA’s fiscal agent is Highlanders for Responsible Development, a 501 (c)(3), tax-exempt organization.
+ABRA is a 501 (c)(3), tax-exempt organization.
 Contributions from individuals are welcome.
-Checks should be made out to “Highlanders for Responsible Development – ABRA” and mailed to:
+Checks should be made out to “Allegheny-Blue Ridge Alliance” and mailed to:

 Allegheny-Blue Ridge Alliance